Naitreey/notes-and-knowledge/cs/javascript/language.rst

 - hoisting. class declarations are *not* hoisted like function declarations.
   So classes must be lexically defined before they are used.

+- An identifier defined using class syntax can not be redefined.

 - The whole class body is executed in strict mode.

+- class syntax 定义的 class function 只能在实例化时与 ``new`` 一起使用.
+  Otherwise TypeError is raised.

 class expression
 """"""""""""""""

 This section shows stuffs specific to class expression.
 For other info, see `class declaration statements`_.